NexPlayer/iOS-SDK/properties.md

 ### NXFileFormat

-File formats.

-These are possible file format values that can be used forNXContentInfo::fileFormat.
+Possible file format values that can be used for `NXContentInfo::fileFormat`.

 ```
 typedef enum NXFileFormat_ NXFileFormat